Silk, gold thread; embroidery: or nué (shaded gold)

 Overall: 25.4 x 33 cm (10 x 13 in.); Mounted: 35.9 x 44.5 cm (14 1/8 x 17 1/2 in.)

 Gift of J. H. Wade 1919.857

-Embroidered scenes in rectangular panels, known as apparel, were made with the most luxurious thread to decorate tunic-shaped ecclesiastical vestments, known as dalmatics.
-Apparel were placed at the ends of sleeves, as seen in the adjacent example, and on the front and back above the hem.
+Embroidered scenes in rectangular panels, known as apparel, were made with luxurious thread to decorate tunic-shaped ecclesiastical garments, or dalmatics.
+An apparel was placed at the ends of sleeves, as seen in a nearby example, and on the front and back above the hem.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email email@example.com.